 | joltsms_mark_read | Mark messages as read.
 Single message by ID or all messages on a number. | message_id or number_id (exactly one) |

 | joltsms_wait_for_sms | Poll until an SMS arrives on a specific number.
-This is the primary tool for OTP verification workflows. | number_id (UUID or phone number), timeout_seconds (10--300, default 120), poll_interval_seconds (3--30, default 5), from_filter |
+This is the primary tool for OTP verification workflows.
+Hosted HTTP calls are capped at 60 seconds; call again to keep polling. | number_id (UUID or phone number), timeout_seconds (hosted: capped at 60, default 30; local stdio: max 300), poll_interval_seconds (3--30, default 5), from_filter |

 | joltsms_get_latest_otp | Get the most recent parsed OTP code from a number.
 Checks the last 10 minutes by default. | number_id (UUID or phone number), since (ISO 8601, optional) |